 As said before, the iPhone creates a MOV file as well as a JPEG image when you capture a Live Photo.
 The easiest way to view your Live Photos on your Windows 10 PC is to transfer these MOV files (connect your iPhone to PC > open File Explorer > iPhone > Internet storage > DCIM) to your PC and then double-click on a video file to play it using the default Films & TV app.
 We recommend using a video player that automatically plays all the videos in a folder (GOM player does this best) to quickly play all MOV files.

-Convert Live Photos to GIF on iPhone to view them on Windows 10
+Convert Live Photos to GIFs on iPhone to view them on Windows 10/11

 There are dozens of apps out there to help convert Live Photos to GIF images.
-The only problem with these GIF converting apps on iPhone is that most of them are either paid or support a limited number of photos at a time.
-And very few free apps that support unlimited Live Photos add a watermark while converting a Live Photo to GIF.
-We tried Lively app, but with default settings, the image quality of GIF was not up to the mark, as you can see in the picture below.
+The only problem with these GIF-converting apps on iPhone is that most of them are either paid or support a limited number of photos at a time.
+Very few free apps that support unlimited Live Photos add a watermark while converting a Live Photo to a GIF.
+We tried the Lively app, but with default settings, the image quality of the GIF was not up to the mark, as you can see in the picture below.

 So we suggest you search the store and install either a paid or free app depending on your needs.

-Convert Live Photos to GIF on Windows 10/8/7 to view them
+Convert Live Photos to GIFs on Windows 11/10/7 to view them

 Quite a few free utilities are around to convert videos to GIF files.
 Any GIF Animator, Free Video to GIF Converter, and Freemore Video to GIF Converter are some of the popular programs in this space.
 We used Any GIF Animator to convert Live Photos to GIF and were quite happy with the end result.